stride3d/stride-docs/en/manual/scripts/best-practice.md

 Alternatives to async:
 - Restructure your async into a synchronous one ... obviously!
-- If you can't avoid using async ...
+- If you can't avoid using async:
   - Don't touch the game state, just take some input, spit out an output that gets read by a `SyncScript`
   - Ensure you always leave the game state in a valid state before awaiting, and after awaiting check that it is still in a state were continuing the async method makes sense.
 I.e.: are we suddenly back on the main menu?!

 You may notice that those two last ones could require a ton of additional logic to support properly, this is an indication that your logic should be rethought - you're writing yourself into a corner.